ovr/phpsa/README.md

 	 return $a + $b;

-Notice:  Static method b() is not exists on self scope in ./tests/simple/undefined/SCall.php on 7 [undefined-scall]
+Notice:  Static method b() does not exist in self scope in ./tests/simple/undefined/SCall.php on 7 [undefined-scall]

 	 return self::b();